stroiman/go-dom/README.md

     - The library doesn't support the insertion steps, e.g., when a `<script>` is connected to the DOM, it should be executed (simplified).
 - Embedding of v8 engine.[^4]
-  - Expose the navite Go objects to JavaScript
+  - Expose the native Go objects to JavaScript

 ### Memory Leaks